Today is day 3 of our trip along the coastline of Costa Brava.

 Explorason has a turn at the rudder.
 He is concentrating hard.
 It is interesting to me, as lately he has been talking between us on our long drives, and saying how in his opinion it takes no effort for me to drive, and little concentration.
 I had been explaining to him that it really does take a lot of concentration.

-We really enjoyed the hour sailing, and Explorason said it was his favourite activity – so far.
+We really enjoyed the hour sailing, and Explorason said it was his favorite activity – so far.

 Next is a bicycle tour discovering the wine cellars in Calonge at Mas Ponsjoan organic farm and winery.

 We had pre-requested a tandem bike for a bit of fun.
-Also one down side of travelling a lot, is that Explorason doesn’t get time to practice his cycling so he is still a bit wobbly on his own.
+Also, one downside of traveling a lot is that Explorason doesn’t get time to practice his cycling so he is still a bit wobbly on his own.

 But we did manage to stay on the bike.
 We felt like that was quite an achievement!

 We passed magnificent fields and even an old castle in the distance, and it was just beautiful.

 It felt like a scene from a travel brochure biking our way through the Spanish fields of poppies, but this really was us!

 When we arrived at the farm, there was lovely cool water waiting for us, and the farmer poured us a drink under the shade of a tree.
 I really hadn’t brought a lot of clothes for warm days, and this day had taken me by surprise.